Pointing You In the Right Direction

 Diet: A diet that’s high in animal fats and low in vegetables may increase your risk of prostate cancer.

-When to be screened: the general recommendation is to have a PSA test every 2 years from age 50 to age 69, unless you are at increased risk, then screenings should start between 40-45.
+The general recommendation is to have a PSA test every 2 years from age 50 to age 69, unless you are at increased risk, then screenings should start between 40-45.

 Increased Risk of Colon/Colorectal Cancer